 Section 1.
 An employee who is injured and is subsequently unable to perform his or her normal duties may be assigned to light duty upon examination of the employee's own physician and a determination by the Fire Chief (or designee), in his/her discretion, that productive light duty work exists.
+Employees seeking an assignment to light duty must return a light duty packet (provided to them by the City) to be completed and signed by their physician prior to approval of any light duty assignment.
 The City reserves the right, at its own expense, to have the employee examined by a City-appointed physician.
-A person's salary while on light duty shall be the employee's straight-time rate of pay.
-Provided however, that employees may, at their sole option and discretion, utilize the paid leave benefits that they receive from the City (such as sick leave, vacation leave or comp. time), and/or other available benefits that they receive from other sources (such as reduced earning power benefits from L&I) in order to bring their City-generated monthly income back up to 100% of their normal City-generated monthly income while they are on light duty.
+A person's salary while on light duty shall be the employee's regular rate of pay.
+Provided however, that employees may, at their sole option and discretion, utilize the paid leave benefits that they receive from the City (such as sick leave, vacation leave or comp. time), and/or other available benefits that they receive from other sources (such as reduced earning power benefits from L&I) in order to bring their Citygenerated monthly income back up to 100% of their normal City-generated monthly income while they are on light duty.